Tropical Geometry of Phylogenetic Tree Space: A Statistical Perspective

 \subsection{Palm Tree Space is a Polish Space}

-We have thus far established palm tree space as a metric space when equipped with the tropical metric, and moreover, established its topology.
-In this section, we prove additional analytic properties of palm tree space that are desirable for probabilistic and statistical analysis.
+We now show that additional analytic properties of palm tree space that are desirable for probabilistic and statistical analysis are satisfied.
 Specifically, we prove that palm tree space is a separable, completely metrizable topological space, and thus a Polish space, by definition.

+Polish spaces are important settings for studies in probability due to the fact that classical results may be formulated and generalized in a well-behaved manner; some examples are the construction of conditional expectations, Kolmogorov's extension theorem (which guarantees the definition of a stochastic process from a series of finite-dimensional distributions), and Prokhorov's theorem (which guarantees weak convergence by relating tightness of measures to compactness in a probability space) \citep{1967}.

 \begin{proposition} $\mathcal{P}_{N}$ is complete. \end{proposition}